malcolm-st/DSA-Project/README.md

 ## Introduction
-Cybersecurity is of paramount importance in today's digital landscape, and staying informed about the latest vulnerabilities is crucial for organizations to safeguard their systems and data.
-CVE Aggregator simplifies the process of accessing and analyzing CVE data, offering a user-friendly interface to explore vulnerabilities based on various criteria, including vendor, year, CVSS score, and more.
+In today's digital landscape, cybersecurity holds immense importance.
+Organizations must prioritize staying informed about the latest vulnerabilities to protect their systems and data effectively.
+To simplify this process, CVE Aggregator offers a user-friendly interface that allows users to easily access and analyze CVE data.
+It enables the exploration of vulnerabilities based on various criteria, ranging from vendor details to CVSS score and more.

 ## Features
 - Data Aggregation: CVE Aggregator collects data from the official repository of CVE Records, providing a comprehensive and up-to-date collection of CVE information.